ZorkNetwork/zorkcoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Litecoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Litecoin Network Protocol consensus changes.
+The following applies to code changes to the Zork Network Node project (and related projects such as libsecp256k1), and is not to be confused with overall Zorkcoin Network Protocol consensus changes.

-Whether a pull request is merged into Litecoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Zork Network Node rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general